Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 Looking at regional preferences among visitors to Japan reveals subtle differences in what they seek from local areas.
 In East Asia, "Gastronomy" ranks first, indicating high expectations for unique local food experiences.
 "Forest Bathing" ranking fifth also reflects a clear desire for relaxation.
 In Southeast Asia, the longing for "Four Seasons" is strong; the demand for natural landscapes like snow, cherry blossoms, and autumn foliage – unseen in their tropical homelands – remains high.

-Additionally, the high focus on "locally sourced ingredients" suggests that fresh seafood unique to Japan (oysters, crab, sea urchin, etc.) and regional brand fruits (strawberries, melons, grapes, peaches, etc.) are popular for this very reason.
-A notable characteristic compared to Asia is that "history" ranks highest among visitors from Europe, America, and Australia.
+Additionally, the high focus on "locally sourced ingredients" suggests that fresh seafood (oysters, crab, sea urchin, etc.) and regional brand fruits (strawberries, melons, grapes, peaches, etc.) – available uniquely in Japan – are key reasons for their popularity.
+A notable characteristic for Europe, America, and Australia is that "history" ranks highest compared to Asia.

-From these expectations for regional tourism, three key "non-existent" charms of the regions emerge.
+From these expectations for regional tourism, three key "non-traditional" charms of the regions emerge.

-The first is the value of being "not overly developed."
-Beyond the tangible aspects like historic ruins, old townscapes, and local transportation, the source of unique regional tourism experiences lies in the way of life that retains the authentic character of the area.
+The first is the value of being "not overly developed. " Beyond the tangible aspects like historic ruins, old townscapes, and local transportation, the source of unique regional tourism experiences lies in the preservation of traditional local lifestyles.

 The second is the value of being "not yet widely known."
 Amidst the popularity of visiting Japan, the number of discerning Japan enthusiasts is increasing, a trend particularly pronounced among repeat visitors.
 Furthermore, the desire to avoid crowds means that the very fact of being less known to the masses is becoming a significant value.
 Tourism to unknown regions is precisely what will capture the hearts of visitors to Japan.